rmsk2/moreorless/readme.md

 - adding an undo feature (I have no clear plan on how to achieve this, yet)
 - adding some sort of mouse support

-I hope I can keep the overall length of the code below 32KB which would allow to keep the 8K block starting at $8000 as a window to map in some sort of yet unspecified extension code.
+I am at the moment optimistic that I can keep the overall length of the assmebled program below 32KB which would allow to use the 8K block starting at $8000 as a window to map in some sort of yet unspecified extension code.

 My 6502 simulator [`6502profiler`](https://github.com/rmsk2/6502profiler) has been eminently useful in testing the memory managment, linked list functionality and any other piece of the software which is not part of the UI.